center-for-threat-informed-defense/attack-workbench-collection-manager/README.md

 The ATT&CK Workbench application requires additional components for full operation.
 The [ATT&CK Workbench Frontend](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend) repository contains the full documentation of the scope and function of the project.
 See the [install and run](#install-and-run) instructions for more details about setting up the entire project.

+## Collection Manager Documentation

+When running with the NODE_ENV environment variable set to `development`, the app hosts a description of the Collection Manager using the Swagger UI module.
+The Collection Manager documentation can be viewed using a browser at the path `/api-docs`.

+For a basic installation on the local machine this documentation can be accessed at http://localhost:3001/api-docs

+The [docs](/docs/README.md) folder contains additional documentation about using the Collection Manager:
+- [standalone docker installation](/docs/docker.md): instructions for setting up the Collection Manager via docker.
+Note that this is not the same as the full [ATT&CK Workbench Docker Installation](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/docker-compose.md).

 ## Install and run

 The ATT&CK Workbench application is made up of several repositories.
 For the full application to operate each needs to be running at the same time.
 The [docker install instructions](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/docker-compose.md) will install all components and is recommended for most deployments.